Marketing Automation Software That Will Change Your Business

 1. Conversion Funnel

-A conversion funnel is can also be seen as the journey a person takes toward making a purchase or other type of conversion, ie – webinar signup.
-The funnel is broken down into four stages: Awareness, Interest, Consideration, and Action.
+I would say that a conversion funnel is the active steps a person takes toward making a purchase or other type of conversion, ie – webinar sign up.
+We break the funnel down into three stages (AKA the buyer’s journey): Awareness, Consideration, and Decision.

 2. Feedback Loops